Proposed transfer of some HNZ properties to other providers.

 The Government transferred ownership and management of all Housing New Zealand properties in Tāmaki to the Tāmaki Regeneration Company (TRC) on 31 March 2016.

 TRC is owned jointly by Government (59%) and Auckland Council (41%).
 It is a community-based organisation focused on housing regeneration and social transformation in Glen Innes, Panmure and Point England.

 If you are a tenant in Tāmaki, call TRC on 0800 521 555 or email firstname.lastname@example.org.

 Information for Community Housing Providers

-Providers who would like more information about the process for the proposed transfer or who want to register their interest as a social housing provider should visit www.treasury.govt.nz/statesector/socialhousing (external link) .
+Providers who would like more information about the process for the proposed transfer or who want to register their interest as a public housing provider should visit www.treasury.govt.nz/statesector/socialhousing (external link) .